sherifadel90/AppDynamicsPoVReadyLab/README.md

 - Lab 5: [BiQ Fundamentals](https://github.com/sherifadel90/AppDynamics-SupercarsJavaApp/tree/master/labs/fnd-06-appd-biq).

 ## Step 4: Review with your AppDynamics Channel SE
-Lastly, Review your work with your assinged AppDynamics Channel SE to approve your PoV-Ready Lab.
+Lastly, Review your work with your assigned AppDynamics Channel SE to approve your "PoV-Ready" Lab.